Bayesian Geostatistics Using Predictive Stacking: Introduction

-The aforementioned, rather substantial, literature has focused extensively on inference for geostatistical parameters and their sensitivity to modelling assumptions from diverse perspectives.
 It is, therefore, not unreasonable to pursue methods that will yield robust inference for the spatial process and for spatial predictions of the outcome at arbitrary points (``kriging'') while circumventing inference on the weakly identified parameters.
 Instead of seeking families of prior distributions for such parameters, recent efforts at computationally efficient algorithms for geostatistical models have proposed multi-fold cross-validation methods \citep{finley2019efficient} to fix the values of weakly identified parameters.
 However, the metrics for ascertaining optimal values of such parameters are somewhat arbitrary and may not offer robust inference.
-Instead, our current contribution develops Bayesian predictive stacking of geostatistical models.

-Stacking is a model averaging procedure for generating predictions \citep{wolpert1992stacked, breiman1996, clyde2013bayesian}.
+Our primary contribution here is to develop and explore Bayesian predictive stacking of geostatistical models.
+Stacking is a model averaging procedure for generating predictions \citep{wolpert1992stacked, breiman1996stacked, clyde2013bayesian}.
 Stacking methods and algorithms in diverse data analytic applications are rapidly evolving and a comprehensive review is beyond the scope of this manuscript.
 Significant developments of stacking methodology in Bayesian analysis have been achieved in recent years \citep{le2017bayes, yao2018using, yao2020stacking, yao21}, but, to the best of our knowledge, developments in the context of spatial data analysis are lacking.
 Stacking can be regarded as an alternative to Bayesian model averaging \citep{madigan1996bayesian, hoeting1999bma}.
-Assume that there are $G$ candidate models ${\cal M} = \{M_1, \ldots, M_G\}$.
-Following \cite{bernardo1994bayesian}, Bayesian model comparison customarily considers three settings: (i) ${\cal M}$-closed where a true data generating model exists and is included in ${\cal M}$; (ii) ${\cal M}$-complete where a true model exists but is not included in ${\cal M}$; and (iii) ${\cal M}$-open where we do not assume the existence of a true data generating model.
-While Bayesian model averaging is often the preferred solution in the first setting, predictive stacking has advantages in the ${\cal M}$-complete and ${\cal M}$-open settings.
-Given the complex nature of spatial dependence, the ${\cal M}$-closed assumption is rarely tenable in practical geostatistics and we prefer stacking to model averaging.
+Assume that there are $G$ candidate models ${\mathbb{M}} = \{\calM_1, \ldots, \calM_G\}$ and each model $\calM_g$ is indexed according to a set of fixed values of certain spatial covariance parameters so that the exact posterior distribution is analytically tractable (Section~\ref{sec: spatial_models}).
+We follow a specific formulation of a spatial hierarchical linear model that seamlessly evinces the familiar closed-form posterior distributions of regression coefficients, random effects and the spatial variance component.
+The nugget, too, is available in closed form while stacking over all other intractable parameters.